 Meet Magid and his family in the video below as they remember Hannan…

 Deadliest Day of Violence for Egypt’s Christians in Decades

 The two church attacks that took a total of 44 lives constituted one of the deadliest days of modern-day violence targeting Egypt’s Christian community (an estimated 10 percent of the country’s 92 million people) in decades.
 Islamic State militants claimed responsibility for the bombings—strategically timed on Palm Sunday a few days after President el-Sisi’s meetings in Washington.
 They also struck during the mass where Pope Tawadros II was and only three weeks before Pope Francis was scheduled to visit Egypt.

-Reportedly, the bombings illustrated ISIS’s ability to launch attacks across Egypt and the threat it posed to the country’s population of Coptic Christians.
+Reportedly, the bombings illustrated ISIS’s ability to launch attacks across Egypt and the threat it posed to the country’s population of Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christians.
 The bombings were also ISIS’s response to el-Sisi’s war on terrorism and meetings in the West.

 The New York Times reported: “The goals [of the attacks] were to fan the sectarian discord between Christians and Muslims in Egypt and the world, to undercut Mr. Sisi’s pledges to resist Islamist terror and defend the Christian minority, and to spread fear throughout Egypt on the eve of a papal visit.”